CRag-01/IOT-Blockchain-RiceSupplyChain/README.md

 Project Under Development

 ### Folder: Building a BlockChain
-Basic blockchain structure using Python to give us a unserstanding about -
+Basic blockchain structure using Python to give us an understanding about -
   - Mining
   - Transactions
   - Proof of Work